hnakae/go-club/_posts/shape.md

 ![image info](/assets/blog/theory2/proverb/18.PNG)

 White plays a pincer in response to black's approach move on the bottom left corner.
-Take not that on the upper left hand side, black has a two stone wall facing the left side of the board.
+Take a look at the group on the upper left hand side.
+Black has a two stone wall facing the left side of the board.

 ---